michel4j/mxdc/docs-src/samples.rst

 The Samples View allows users to view their list of samples, select and mount samples, center samples in the beam, perform diffraction cartography (rastering) and also control the sample environment, such as sample temperature and humidity.
-The detailed feature available will depend on the specific capabilities of the beamline.
+The features available will depend on specific capabilities of the beamline.

 .. figure:: samples.svg
     :align: center